fuyufjh/GraphicBuffer/README.md

 AHardwareBuffer_unlock(graphicBuf, nullptr); // worth checking return code
 ```

-# How to access private libraries on API 25
+# How to access private libraries on API 24-25
 On API 26, there is a public `HardwareBuffer` [1] option which replaces GraphicBuffer hacks.
-On API <= 23 the hack from the original repo worked because the access to private libraries such as `libui.so` was allowed.
+On API <= 23 the hack from the repo worked because the access to private libraries such as `libui.so` was allowed.

-It's still allowed [2] in 25, however, `libui.so` also requires `gralloc.exynos5.so` (see full list of its dependencies [3]) which is **not allowed to use on API 25**.
+It's still allowed [2] in 24-25, however, `libui.so` also requires `gralloc.exynos5.so` (see full list of its dependencies [3]) which is **not allowed to use on API 24-25**.
 The app is killed when trying to dlopen `libui.so` (on `new GraphicBuffer()`).

 It seems that there is a solution for API <= 23 and for API >= 26, but on 24 and 25 it seems that it's impossible to use any kind of GraphicBuffer-like access.

-The solution for API 25, along with using code from this repository, is to make your application a system application.
+The solution for API 24-25, along with using code from this repository, is to make your application a system application.
 It requires root privileges.
 The process is described in https://stackoverflow.com/questions/24641604/qt-application-as-system-app-on-android for Qt-based apps.

 # How to tweak API

-The original version in https://github.com/fuyufjh/GraphicBuffer/blob/fa346e1f6266a717758d32aee9c75c85da8a7263/GraphicBuffer.cpp uses the `_ZN7android13GraphicBufferC1Ejjij` constructor symbol, which was replaced by `_ZN7android13GraphicBufferC1EjjijNSt3__112basic_stringIcNS1_11char_traitsIcEENS1_9allocatorIcEEEE` in API 25 (a std::string argument added at the end).
-This repository works for the API 25 and the original one works for the lower versions.
+The API 23 version in https://github.com/fuyufjh/GraphicBuffer/blob/fa346e1f6266a717758d32aee9c75c85da8a7263/GraphicBuffer.cpp uses the `_ZN7android13GraphicBufferC1Ejjij` constructor symbol, which was replaced by `_ZN7android13GraphicBufferC1EjjijNSt3__112basic_stringIcNS1_11char_traitsIcEENS1_9allocatorIcEEEE` in API 24-25 (a std::string argument added at the end).
+This repository works for the API 24-25 as well.

 Since I'm not sure if any other APIs have different constructors, below you can find directions on how to tweak the code for your API.